AutoITWeb/autoit-dealer-tools/README.md

 **For versions 2.x.x PHP 7.1+ is required!**
 A theme (does not work with themeless builders like Oxygen)
-Currently there's issues with Divi 4.10.x - if you plan on using Divi please avoid using Divi 4.10.x
+!There's currently issues with Divi 4.10.x - if you plan on using Divi please avoid using Divi 4.10.x!

 **Credits**